msabur/flight-delay-prediction/README.md

 # ✈️ Flight Delay Prediction with a Graph Neural Network

-This repository contains a project that uses a **Graph Neural Network (GNN)** to predict flight delays.
+This project uses a **Graph Neural Network (GNN)** to predict flight delays.
 Unlike traditional models that treat flights independently, this approach models the airline network as a graph to capture interconnectedness, which improves prediction accuracy.

 ---